greenhub-project/dataset-converter/README.md

 Any extra dependencies can be added to the `requirements.txt` in the plugins folder, they will be installed on the startup of the application.

 A sample plugin is provided as a template to get you started.
+A collection of addons (configs and plugins) can be found [here](https://github.com/greenhub-project/dataset-converter-addons).

 ## Configuration